Tour to Khiva 1 day with flight from Tashkent. Tour to Khiva

 Day 1 Tashkent - Urgench - Khiva - Urgench - Tashkent

-Tour of Khiva starts at “Ota-Darvaza” gate It is situated in west part and considered as the main entrance to the city of the four existing gates of Ichan-Kala.
+Tour of Khiva begin at “Ota-Darvaza” gate It is situated in west part and considered as the main entrance to the city of the four existing gates of Ichan-Kala.
 Ichan-Kala is actually a “city within a city”.
 In the east there is “Palvan-Darvaza”, in the north “Bogcha-Darvaza”, in the south “Tosh-Darvaza”.
 Each of these gates are part of one large complex of guarding walls with a length of 2.1 km and a height of about 700-800 cm Thickness of fortification exceeds 5 meters, and the very walls complement the defensive galleries for archers.

 “Muhammad Amin-khan” madrasah.
 This building is considered as the largest madrasah not only in the city, but also in the whole of Central Asia.